 - Get at least three liquid culture syringes for cauliflower mushrooms from an online store or nursery.

-- Top the germinated container with a 1 inch layer of good quality soil.
+- Top the germinated container with a 1-inch (2.5 cm) layer of good quality soil.
 Dampen a big cloth and place over the top to lightly moisturize the culture.
 Spray 2 to 3 times a day with a spray bottle to preserve its moisture levels.

 Besides being a good source of plant protein and trace minerals such as zinc and manganese, cauliflower mushrooms also possess antibacterial, anti-viral, and antifungal properties.
 Some studies have found that cauliflower mushrooms may also have:

 - Anti-cancer properties (in the prevention and treatment of cancerous cells)

 The nutrients found in cauliflower mushrooms may also be beneficial for bone, muscle and skin tissue repair.

 How To Cook Cauliflower Mushrooms

 Cauliflower mushrooms are well-known for their rich, nutty taste and slight citrusy flavor.
 They also have a rich fluffy texture with a bit of crunch, making them ideal for sauteing, breading, and grilling recipes.
 These are also great in soups and stews.

 Cauliflower mushrooms are generally safe to eat when they are fresh and white in color.
 When they become yellow or decayed however, they are difficult to digest and side effects may occur such as bloating, heartburn, and diarrhea.

 Before cooking them, you should make sure to clean them thoroughly as they tend to collect more dirt and soil compared to other mushroom species.
 A damp cloth or quick rinse of water is ideal for cleaning them out before cooking.
 However, make sure they are drained of excess moisture for the best cooking results.